UCL-ARC/green-hpc-course/episodes/measurement.md

 #### a.
 Using total power draw

 One of the simplest ways to estimate your energy use is to use the total power draw of the HPC system and divide it by the number of components to get a mean power draw per component that can be used to estimate energy use.
 For example, if the total power draw of the system is 250 kW and it contains 512 GPU, then the mean power draw per GPU is `250 kW / 512 GPU = 0.488 kW/GPU`.
-This, in turn, means the energy used for 12 hours use of 2 GPU is `12 hours * 2 GPU * 0.488 kW/GPU = 11.7 kWh`.
+This, in turn, means the energy used for 12 hours use of 2 GPU is estimated by `12 hours * 2 GPU * 0.488 kW/GPU = 11.7 kWh`.

 You should use the component that you measure resource use in to compute the mean power draw.
 For example. if your usage is measured in GPUh, then compute the power draw per GPU; if your usage is measured in nodeh, compute the power draw per node.